 She has been awarded the ICONS Book Prize 2020 by the International Society of Public Law for the book Procurement by International Organizations.
 A Global Administrative Law Perspective (Cambridge: Cambridge University Press, 2019).

 She is Associate Editor of the International Journal of Constitutional Law and sits on the Editorial Board of the International Organizations Law Review.

-She holds a Ph.D. in ‘Universalization of legal systems: history and theory ‘ from the Istituto Italiano di Scienze Umane (now Scuola Normale Superiore di Pisa, Italy) and a Master of Laws (LL.M.) in International Legal Studies at New York University School of Law (NY, USA), as Hugo Grotius Scholar.
-She graduated with honours from School of Law of the University of Firenze (Italy) with a dissertation in Comparative Administrative Law.
-During this time she was an exchange student at the New York University School of Law (NY, USA).
+She holds a Ph.D. in Global Law from the University of Roma La Sapienza jointly with the Istituto Italiano di Scienze Umane (now Scuola Normale Superiore di Pisa, Italy) and a Master of Laws (LL.M.) in International Legal Studies at NYU School of Law (NY, USA), as Hugo Grotius Scholar.

-She is member of the International Society of Public Law (Icon-s) (since 2014), of IRPA (since 2009), of the Public Contracts in Legal Globalization/Contrats Publics dans la Globalisation Juridique Network (since 2009), of the Academic Association for Contemporary European Studies, UACES (since 2018).
+She is member of the International Society of Public Law (Icon-s), of the European Society of International Law (ESIL), of the Istituto di ricerche sulle pubblica amministrazione (IRPA), of the Public Contracts in Legal Globalization/Contrats Publics dans la Globalisation Juridique Network, of the Academic Association for Contemporary European Studies (UACES).